ashutoshmajhi/ashutoshmajhi/README.md

 ## Hi there 👋

+My name is Ashutosh,and proficient in Python and various Machine Learning libraries.
+Passionate about leveraging data-driven insights to solve complex problems and drive business impact

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on AiAgents, buildingan AI-powered companion for sending mails and blocking google calenders.
-- 🌱 I’m currently learning ...
+- 🌱 I recently built a RAG model which is able to give answer to queries related to the uploaded pdf.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Finance stock market expert, which help[s to create an strock expert LLM.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Financial analyst
+ - Send me ideas to ashutosh24114@iiitd.ac.in

 <!--
 **ashutoshmajhi/ashutoshmajhi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.